Kelowna Rockets Training Camp Update Ahead of Preseason Opener

 As good as Steffler and Augustine have been through the first week, they are still going to have to hold off a few hard-charging defence prospects to solidify their roles as regulars.

-Steffler will be pushed by fellow Colorado product Jackson DeSouza on the right side, while Augustine has Elias Carmichael and Noah Dorey nipping at his heels on the left side.
+Steffler will be pushed by fellow Colorado product Jackson DeSouza on the right side, while Augustine has Elias Carmichael and Noah Dorey nipping at his heels on the left side of the depth chart.

 “They have both been excellent,” Hamilton said of the latter two — the Rockets’ second- and fourth-round selections from the 2018 bantam draft.
 “I don’t know who’s sticking yet, but they’re pushing, so it’s good to see and it’s good for them.
 They have really played well.”